turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 ### Iteration 6 - Router

 It's time to add in Router!
-So far the application has worked like a single page applicaiton.
+So far the application has worked like a single page application.
 We have different views that are conditionally rendered, but we have to control the logic for when to render certain things.
 Furthermore, the URL never changes.
 We're going to be using [React Router](https://reacttraining.com/react-router/web/api/BrowserRouter) to conditionally render our views based on the URL's location.

 This iteration is all about refactoring.
 Use the table below to add in appropriate routes.